kajzer/airbnb-clone-c4s/README.md

 ### Revenue Splitting
 1. Add revenue spliting in reservations_controller
 2. Create method in user.rb to check if host is active
-3. Add to room_controller if statment to check if stripe is conected GIT -
+3. Add to room_controller if statment to check if stripe is conected GIT - 39eabc1

+### Revenue Chart Settings
+1. Add gem chartkick
+2. Add require rules to application.js
+3. Add scope to reservations model
+4. Create revenues_controller
+5. Add route for revenues controller 14:34